Only 3% of Google’s security incidents are reviewed by humans, while the remaining 97% are handled automatically

 • Unified Responsibilities: Google’s detection engineers possess a dual role; they are responsible for both crafting and triaging their alerts.
 This integration eliminates silos between departments, fostering a more cohesive and agile response to potential threats.

-• AI-Driven Improvements: Remarkably, they have utilized Artificial Intelligence to streamline the executive summary writing process, cutting the time by 53% while still upholding high-quality standards.
+• AI-Driven Improvements: Remarkably, they have utilized artificial intelligence to streamline the executive summary writing process, cutting the time by 53% while still upholding high-quality standards.

 The most striking aspect of Google’s approach is how it positions security not just as a reactive task, but as a critical engineering discipline.
 This pivot towards automation and a strong emphasis on coding skills calls into question the future of traditional security roles.